Showing posts with label What happened in Garfield 100 years ago. Show all posts

 What happened in Garfield in 1915

 This is what happened in Garfield in 1915, 100 years ago.
-These references all come from digitized newspapers available on Trove, http://trove.nla.gov.au/newspaper There were many references to the War and the soldiers who enlisted and served, but this is a look at the non military activities in the town.
+These references all come from digitized newspapers available on Trove There were many references to the War and the soldiers who enlisted and served, but this is a look at the non military activities in the town.

-January 14 - Mr Henwood was unfortunate enough to have a dairy cow run over by a train.
+January - Mr Henwood was unfortunate enough to have a dairy cow run over by a train.
 Needless to say, the cow was severally damaged.
-(Bunyip Free Press)
+(Bunyip Free Press, January 14, 1915, see here)

-February 26 - Many papers reported on the misadventures of Charles Gregory of Garfield.
-Charles had climbed the weight tower of the air-gas plant of the Iona Hotel, and remained at the top for some time and then jumped to the ground, a distance between 30 and 40 ft (9 to 12 metres) His thigh and elbow were broken and his head was considerably battered.
+February - Many papers reported on the misadventures of Charles Gregory of Garfield.
+Charles had climbed the weight tower of the air-gas plant of the Iona Hotel, and remained at the top for some time and then jumped to the ground, a distance between 30 and 40 ft (9 to 12 metres).
+His thigh and elbow were broken and his head was considerably battered.
 He told Constable Anstee that he had been ‘studying astronomy’ but when he saw the moon fall, he thought ‘discretion the better part of valour and he jumped to prevent it falling upon him’.
-(The Age)
+(The Age, February 26, 1915, see here)

-March 18 - On St Patrick’s Day eve two men came across a man lying on the road with his face considerably bruised.
-They drove him to the Bunyip Police Station and left him with Constable Anstee.
-The man later explained that he had been ‘keeping up’ St Patrick’s Day, obviously beginning early.
-Constable Anstee allowed him to go home without having to answer to the common charge of being drunk.
-(Bunyip Free Press)
+March - On St Patrick's Day - Late on Tuesday night two residents of Iona were driving home when they found a man lying on the road with his face considerably bruised.
+They drove him to the Bunyip police station and told Constable Anstee of their find.
+They left him with Constable Anstee and in a few hours the man began to realise it was St. Patrick's "in the morning," and was close to the lock-up.
+There was scarcely any need for the man to explain that he had been ' keeping up' St. Patrick's Day, as Constable Anstee could see that without being told.
+On promising to go home he was allowed to depart without having to answer the common charge of being drunk.
+(Bunyip Free Press, March 18, 1915, see here)